johngarrett/garrepi-blog-posts/the-iphone-3gs-in-2020.md

 iOS 5 was the first iOS that was "Computer Free"; you didn't need a computer with iTunes to guide you through the setup process.
 I wish this weren't the case, however, because iCloud signin is effectively broken.

 This OS predates the two-factor authentication mandate that iCloud now enforces.
 Easy enough, I'll just have to generate a one-time, app specific, password.
 No dice.
-The setup asserts `incorrect Apple ID or password` no matter what you input.
+The setup asserts `incorrect Apple ID or password` no matter what you try.
 Creating a new iCloud on device doesn't work, resetting the password doesn't work, etc. Fine, no iCloud.

 ### Step 4 -- iMessage

 iCloud login, with that one-time passcode, works here for some reason.
-Sweet, iMessage works.
-I can send and receive iMessages (the main reason I'm downgrading to an _iPhone_ and not an Android or Blackberry).
+Sweet, I can send and receive iMessages (the main reason I'm downgrading to an _iPhone_ and not an Android or Blackberry).

 ### Step 5 -- SpringBoard

-Now that we're on the SpringBoard and setup is done, what can we do?
-Well without iCloud I don't have any contacts so that sucks.
+Now that `Setup.app` has run its course, what can we do?
+Well without iCloud I don't have any contacts so I don't know who to call or text.

-Even if iCloud worked, my Notes aren't compatible with devices below iOS 9.
+All my notes in iCloud aren't compatible with devices below iOS 9 (even if I could sync them).

 The weather and stock apps don't work either, I'm assuming their REST APIs have changed.